mauricioaniche/springlint/README.md

 * Chidamber, Shyam R., and Chris F. Kemerer.
 "A metrics suite for object oriented design."
 Software Engineering, IEEE Transactions on 20.6 (1994): 476-493.

+* Aniche, Maurício F., Gustavo A. Oliva, and Marco A. Gerosa.
+"Are the methods in your data access objects (DAOs) in the right place?
+A preliminary study."
+Managing Technical Debt (MTD), 2014 Sixth International Workshop on.
+IEEE, 2014.

 # License

 This software is licensed under the Apache 2.0 License.